Kernix13/Kernix13/README.md

 ## ABOUT ME

-I currently live in Springfield, Pennsylvani, aand and am studying variou web languages and technologies with the goal of landing a Front End Developer job.
+I currently live in Springfield, Pennsylvani, aand and am studying various web languages and technologies with the goal of landing a Front End Developer job.
 I have loved learning all my life, and I have been studying web design and development the last few years.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _underscores_ as a starter template.
 You can check out that website at [Kernix Web Design](https://kernixwebdesign.com/).
 Also, take a look at my personal [portfolio page](https://kernixwebdesign.com/resume-portfolio.html) and my online [Web Development Resume](https://kernixwebdesign.com/inventory-management-resume/).